Deep Learning for Social Analytics

 Teaching

-Relevant data on interactions and connections among actors and objects is often embodied in text and/or needs to be converted into graphs.
+Relevant data on interactions and connections is often embedded in text and/or needs to be converted into graphs.
 Therefore, the course introduces the fundamentals and current state of machine learning for unstructured text and graph data.
 The course has a particular emphasis on recent advancements in deep learning architectures.
-Through lectures and coding labs using the deep learning framework PyTorch, students will learn the necessary skills to design, implement, and understand their own deep learning pipelines with respect to specific social analytics goals.
+Through lectures and coding labs using the deep learning framework PyTorch, students will learn to design, implement, and understand their own deep learning pipelines for specific social analytics goals.

 After completing this module, students will be able to: